MyPureCloud/genesys-cloud-webrtc-sdk/doc/index.md

 `jwt?: string;`
 This is tied to some genesys-internal functionality and is not intended for outside use at this point in time.
 A genesys-signed jwt can be used to allow limited agent access to the sdk.
-Currently this only enables screen-recording functionality.
+Currently this only enables screen-recording and video conferencing functionality.
 This cannot be used in conjuction with an accessToken or guest access.

 #### `organizationId`